The Robot Frame System

 to be up.

-You can use the right-hand rule to determine the orientation of these axes.
+You can use the right-hand rule to understand rotation about any of these axes.

 For more information about determining the appropriate values for these parameters, see these two examples: